 With the number of patients receiving permanent pacemakers (PPMs) and implantable cardioverter-defibrillators (ICDs) increasing each year, we’ll see more of these devices in our respective clinical settings.
-With this post, I’ll try to simplify pacemaker nomenclature (ie, DDDR or AOO) and the implications of placing the magnet.
+With this post, I’ll try to simplify pacemaker nomenclature and discuss some of the considerations surrounding magnets and device settings.

 All ICDs have a pacemaker function but NOT all pacemakers are ICDs.
 Most patients should carry cards with information about their device, but when it’s 2 AM and your patient is found down, a chest x-ray can help you determine the type of device (PPM vs AICD) based on where the pacer leads are located and the presence of a thicker defibrillating lead only found in ICDs.
 It’s important to know the patient’s underlying rhythm (ie, what do they do without their pacer) and the indication for the PPM/ICD in the first place.
 Also, all pacers have a minimum backup rate which is the threshold heart rate at which the pacer will kick in.

 When in doubt or confused, call your friends in electrophysiology!

 Pacemaker nomenclature is most often written as a series of three letters (ie, VVI) but can be as much as five (DDDRO).
 I’m going to keep things simple!
 In order, the 3 or 5 letter nomenclature stands for:

 - Chamber Paced: A (atrium), V (ventricle), D (dual)

 - Chamber Sensed: A (atrium), V (ventricle), D (dual)

 - Response to Sensed Beat: I (inhibit), T (trigger), D (dual), O (none)